 How do you want to feel in a serious relationship?

-Dating gives you practice.
+Going on dates gives you practice.
 Practice helps you sort through your wants and needs.
 It also helps you grow in listening skills.
 You’ll learn to trust yourself.

-As a woman who is navigating online dating and relationships in my mid thirties, I practiced a lot of new concepts I did not know ten years ago.
+As a woman navigating online dating and relationships in my mid thirties, I practiced a lot of new concepts I did not know ten years ago.
 Being open and going on lots of dates for me was an important and healthy way to “unlearn” things about dating and relationships from my early twenties.

 Live your best life right now